Stilwell and the American Experience in China, 1911–45: Reception

 The book received a mix of positive and negative reviews.
-Critics have commented on the scope the book brings to the Sino-American relations; Harold M Vinacke from the Pacific Affairs remarks that Tuchman's coverage on Stilwell's experience in China is the broadest, giving the reader a very "perceptive summary" of recent Chinese History.
+Critics have commented on the scope the book brings to the Sino-American relations; Harold M Vinacke from Pacific Affairs remarks that Tuchman's coverage on Stilwell's experience in China is the broadest, giving the reader a very "perceptive summary" of recent Chinese History.
 However, the broad coverage is unable to shed light on the "Kuomintang-Communist relations" as the book was only able to "touch the fringes of Chinese Communism", as commented by Vinacke.

-Thomas L. Kennedy of The Pacific Historical Review remarks that the book is a "gripping biography judiciously reinforced with analytical discussions".
+Thomas L. Kennedy of the Pacific Historical Review remarks that the book is a "gripping biography judiciously reinforced with analytical discussions".
 According to Kennedy, although Tuchman is sympathetic in her assessment of Stilwell, she is largely able to maintain an objective point of view.
 However, Kennedy proposes that Tuchman "sometimes fails to achieve a balanced perspective" of the various military-diplomatic problems that Stilwell faces throughout his career, although "distortions" of unbalanced perspectives are "fortunately" rarely found in the volume.

 Charles F. Romanus from The Journal of Asian Studies is critical of Tuchman's text style and her account of Stilwell and the military strategies deployed in the book.
 Romanus deems the subheadings of the book "amateurish, demeaning" and "controversial" and they do not follow the guidelines of the army historian.
 Romanus advises the reader to be aware of Tuchman's various subjectiveness found throughout her novel to "see if General Stilwell is thinking and speaking for himself or if Mrs. Tuchman is forcing her own assumptions of the situation."
 He also comments that the "real basis of the book" is not written from "primary official source materials" and that people of oriental philosophy will disagree with Tuchman's foreign ideologies.

 Kirkus Reviews said that the book leaned "toward biographical rather than political history", stating that Tuchman fails to analyze Stilwell's defeat when he does not address it in his diary.
 According to the review, Tuchman was not at "her descriptive best" during the peak of Stilwell's military career, but the "surpassingly readable style and sensibility" established in her earlier works sustain her writing.

 The New York Times describes the book to be a valuable historical source that is "intriguing" but also "desperately sad" as it is "almost unremittingly about failure".
 The newspaper praises Tuchman, saying that the book is a "fantastic and complex story finely told".